chandansingh-tech/chandansingh-tech/README.md

 ## Chandan Kumar Singh

-**Senior Architect - Cloud & Analytics**
+**Senior Engineering Leader**

-I am a cloud architect with 18+ years of experience leading complex projects.
-I am skilled in cloud (AWS, GCP, Azure), Generative AI, ML, Microservices, and IoT.
-I am passionate about delivering innovative solutions and helping businesses leverage the power of the cloud.
+I'm a seasoned technology leader with 18+ years of experience, transitioning from software engineering to senior architect roles specializing in Generative AI and Agentic Systems.
+I'm passionate about pushing the boundaries of AI with LLMs (e.g., GPT-4, Llama, Gemini, Claude) to create innovative solutions.
+My expertise in cloud computing (AWS, Azure, GCP) enables me to build and deploy robust, scalable applications.

 **Contact:**